-The New Path Expeditions favorite time to explore Madagascar is between September and October, time when the temperatures are no that high and babies lemures just have been born.
+The New Path Expeditions’ favorite time to explore Madagascar is between September and October.
+A time when the temperatures are not too hot, and babies’ lemures just have been born.

-The lemur is Madagascar’s emblem, but there are many more strange and fascinating species to be found there, including the spectacular fossa (a predatory feline), colorful and camouflaged chameleons, bizarrely formed insects and humpback whales in the winter.
+The lemur is Madagascar’s emblem.
+But more strange and fascinating species are found there, including the spectacular fossa (a predatory feline), colorful and camouflaged chameleons, bizarrely formed insects and humpback whales in winter.
 Whether it’s the distinctive baobabs or the hundreds of orchids, the trees and flora are stunning.

 Our Madagascar Expeditions

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module.

 Learn about MADAGASCAR

 Articles about MADAGASCAR